How to access the Educational Psychology Funded Training scheme and qualify as a practitioner educational psychologist.

 Educational psychology training in Wales and Northern Ireland

 There are comparable doctorate-level courses recognised by the HCPC and accredited by the BPS for professional post-graduate training in educational psychology, offered by universities in Wales and Northern Ireland.
 Places on these courses are not eligible for funding support under the EPFT scheme.
 The courses are not included in the EPFT online application system referred to below, but have a separate application process.
-Further information can be found on the course webpages at Cardiff University and Queens University Belfast.
+Further information can be found on the course webpages at Cardiff Universityand Queens University Belfast.

 The Association of Educational Psychologists now manages the on-line application process for the EPFT scheme for the benefit and convenience of applicants and training providers.
 Full details of the application process are given in the handbook for applicants, which may be downloaded free of charge from this site (see download links below).
 Additional information for potential applicants can also be found on our Frequently Asked Questions page.
+Terms and conditions apply to users of the on-line application system.
+By registering on the EPFT system applicants agree that they accept those terms and conditions.

 We have published a number of frequently asked questions concerning the funded training scheme which you may find useful to review before proceeding with registration (see Download links below).